cherry pie bars

 To conclude my saga, here’s how to make cherry pie bars:

-1. Roll out two pie crusts to a large rectangle, then place said rectangle into a jelly roll pan — aka, a 15x10x1-inch pan, which I found to be the best size for the number of servings I wanted the recipe to yield.
+1. Roll out two pie crusts (try my easy pie crust recipe for a foolproof homemade option) to a large rectangle, then place said rectangle into a jelly roll pan — aka, a 15x10x1-inch pan, which I found to be the best size for the number of servings I wanted the recipe to yield.

 2. Top with a filling of fresh sweet cherries, sugar (to break down and sweeten the filling), cornstarch (to stabilize), lemon juice and zest (for acid and brightness) and vanilla (for flavor).

-3. Prepare a lattice crust (which I explain how to make in the recipe below, but for visual cues, I suggest following King Arthur Flour’s video tutorial on lattice pie crust, which shows you how to do it for a round pie but it’s the same gist for a rectangular pie/pie bars).
+3. Prepare a lattice crust (which I explain how to make in the recipe below, but for visual cues, I suggest following Chef Lindsey’s tutorial on how to lattice pie crust, which shows you how to do it for a round pie but it’s the same gist for a rectangular pie/pie bars).

 4. Top with egg wash and sparkling sugar, and bake.
 Once it’s done, let it cool completely before slicing — this ensures you get those nice, clean cuts.